 The very next sentence is related to the first one, as it begins with the word for.
 Jesus then contrasted the one who denies himself and takes up his cross with the one who doesn’t.
 The former “loses his life” for Jesus and the gospel’s sake and consequently saves his life; the later “wishes to save his life” and consequently loses it.
 Obviously, Jesus was talking about the outcomes of commitment and non-commitment.
 The terms He used couldn’t have been stronger: denying oneself, taking up one’s cross, losing one’s life.
 Unreserved devotion is what Jesus had in mind.

 Jesus continued to contrast the committed and non-committed in the next two sentences.
 The one who does not deny himself, take up his cross, follow Christ, and lose his life for Christ and the gospel’s sake might “gain the whole world.”
 Gaining the world speaks of the ultimate accomplishment of the one who is not committed to Christ.
-He might gain power, pleasure, wealth and so on, those things the world offers to those who have not made Jesus Lord.
+He might gain power, pleasure, wealth and so on, things the world offers to those who have not made Jesus Lord.
 But the consequence is that one “forfeits his soul,” the ultimate foolish exchange.
 Does one who “forfeits his soul” sound like the description of a saved person?
-The answer is obvious.

 Clearly, Jesus was talking about salvation, and what one must do to receive it.
 Are we to think that there will be people in heaven who did not desire to “come after” and “follow” Christ, who did not “deny themselves and take up their cross,” who did not “lose their lives for Jesus and the gospel’s sake” but who “desired to save their lives,” and who “gained the world” and thus “forfeited their souls”?